bj911/IDDocumentationTest/README.md

 ## Usage

-### 1. Create BLTPaymentViewConfiguration
+First of all BLTPaymentManager should be created.

-Specifies merchant-specific configuration options for the payment view.
+**BLTPaymentViewConfiguration** Specifies merchant-specific configuration options for the payment view.

 These values can be configured programatically in a custom configuration initializer, or by including the keys in the app's info.plist and creating a configuration instance through the default initializer.